openshift-labs/learn-katacoda/developing-on-openshift/helm/02-first-chart.md

 At the end of this chapter you will be able to:
 - Create your own `Helm Chart`
-- Manage multiple `Helm Revisions` for your Helm Chart
 - Understand `Helm Templates`
 - Understand Helm integrations with `Kubernetes`